asainsbury/Ansible_EX407/01/README.md

 Can be run like this: ```ansible-playbook -i hosts show_members.yml```

-And produces the following output:
+And produces the following output, showing the group inheritance:

 ```bash
 PLAY [all] *************************************************************************************************************************************************************************************************